youngboy1997/HacktoberFest-Participants/README.md

 # HacktoberFest-Participants
 This is a Census for all the people who are participating in HacktoberFest.
 An easy entry!

-All what you have to do is to enter your username + (link to your GitHub profile) under Census and make a pull request.
+All what you have to do is to fork this project, enter your username + (link to your GitHub profile) under Census and make a pull request.
 That's it!
 You've got an entry.
 Simple as that.

-###Contributing
+### Contributing
 It should be in the format like shown below:

 ```markdown
 [sanjulamadurapperuma](https://github.com/sanjulamadurapperuma)
 ```

-###Census
+### Census